david1hyman/DGHTriangleControlView/README.md

 An iOS UIControl(ish) object.
 Drag a ball around a triangle - use distance from ball center to each vertex as a control value.

+Check out the included example project and documentation.
+Simple, fun, and easy.
+Anyone can do it!

 Usage:<br>
 Import the DGHTriangleControlView.h and .m file into your project (no external dependencies).<br>
 Use the convenience constructor: